JaydenKu03/MMU-FYP-System-PART2/README.md

 - Any pages that require login to access can place "require ('function/session.php');" You can also access the login user's name, ID, and role by using the $_SESSION[]

-- Any new added php file can place inside the function folder.
+- If the new added php file only work as function, then place inside the function foler.
+If it's for viewing purpose like need to include nav bar/ footer, then place it at the root folder.